 Email Marketing: The Complete Guide 2026

-Email marketing is dead -- skeptics have been claiming this for over a decade.
-The reality tells a different story: With an average ROI of 36:1, email marketing is the most profitable digital marketing channel of all.
-Over 360 billion emails are sent worldwide every day, and the number continues to grow annually.
-In the B2B sector, 73% of millennials prefer email communication over other channels.
+Email marketing is dead – that is what skeptics have claimed for over a decade.
+The reality looks different: with an average ROI of 36:1, email marketing is the most profitable digital marketing channel of all.
+Worldwide, over 360 billion emails are sent every day, and the number rises every year.
+In B2B, 73% of millennials prefer communication by email over other channels.

-But there is a world of difference between a half-hearted monthly newsletter and a well-thought-out email marketing strategy.
-At GoldenWing, we have been developing email marketing strategies for businesses for over 3 years -- from SMBs to mid-market companies.
-In this guide, we share everything you need to know for successful email marketing in 2026.
+But there are worlds between a half-hearted monthly newsletter and a well-thought-out email marketing strategy.
+At GoldenWing we have been developing email marketing strategies for Austrian companies for over 3 years – from SMEs to mid-sized businesses.
+In this guide we share everything you need to know in 2026 for successful email marketing.

 Why Email Marketing Is More Relevant Than Ever in 2026

-In an era where social media algorithms push organic reach below 5% and Google Ads keep getting more expensive, email marketing offers a decisive advantage: you own your email list.
-No algorithm update, no platform change, and no rising CPC can take away your direct access to your contacts.
-Email marketing is a central building block of every digital marketing strategy.
+At a time when social media algorithms push organic reach below 5% and Google Ads keep getting more expensive, email marketing offers a decisive advantage: you own your email list.
+No algorithm update, no platform change and no rising CPC can take away your direct access to your contacts.
+Email marketing is a central building block of any digital marketing strategy.

 - 4.5 billion email users worldwide in 2026 (more than all social media platforms combined)

-- 99% of email users check their inbox daily, many multiple times a day
+- 99% of email users check their inbox daily, many several times a day

 - 73% of consumers prefer email for brand communication